polkadot-developers/polkadot-docs/develop/blockchains/get-started/build-custom-blockchains.md

 - [`solochain-template`](https://github.com/paritytech/polkadot-sdk/tree/master/templates/solochain){target=\_blank} - provides a foundation for creating standalone blockchains with moderate features, including a simple consensus mechanism and several core FRAME pallets.
 It’s a solid starting point for developers who want a fully functional chain that doesn’t depend on a relay chain

-- [`parachain-template`](https://github.com/paritytech/polkadot-sdk/tree/master/templates/parachain){target=\_blank} - designed for connecting to Polkadot relay chains like Paseo, Kusama, or Polkadot, this template enables a chain to operate as a parachain.
+- [`parachain-template`](https://github.com/paritytech/polkadot-sdk/tree/master/templates/parachain){target=\_blank} - designed for connecting to relay chains like Polkadot, Kusama, or Paseo, this template enables a chain to operate as a parachain.
 For projects aiming to integrate with Polkadot’s ecosystem, this template offers a great starting point

 In addition, several external templates offer unique features and can align with specific use cases or developer familiarity: